DempseyRogers/hsi-partnersite/readme.md

 ### Anomaly Score Threshold

 After retrieving the anomaly score vector $\vec{m}$ that minimizes the penalized objective function, each $m_i\in\vec{m}$ quantifies how anomalous a pixel is in comparison to the other pixels in the set.
 These continuous values can be sorted into discrete anomalous bins by measuring the distance from the mean score in standard deviations.
-The anom_std_toll sets the cutoff number of std's defining anomalies for the HSI.HSI_viz class.
-By default anom_std_toll=3, which maps scores with less than 3 std from the mean to 0 in sns.heatmap when predicting (set to background pixel color).
+The anomaly_std_toll sets the cutoff number of std's defining anomalies for the HSI.HSI_viz class.
+By default anomaly_std_toll=3, which maps scores with less than 3 std from the mean to 0 in sns.heatmap when predicting (set to background pixel color).

 ### Multi Filter